 Extend the web-browsing experience by allowing Safari to read and modify webpage content on macOS.
 Safari App Extensions are built with Xcode and can communicate and share data with native apps — so you can integrate app content into Safari or send web data back to your app to create a unified experience.

+The new Extensions category on the Mac App Store showcases Safari extensions, with editorial spotlights and top charts to help users discover and download great extensions from the developer community.
 When your Safari Extension is ready to be released, upload it to App Store Connect for distribution on the App Store.
 Apple reviews all extensions and updates to ensure they work reliably.
 Before submitting for review, make sure to read the guidelines for extensions.

 Converting Legacy Safari Extensions